 3. Integrating moderation and mediation analysis by discussing how to test whether a mechanism (an indirect effect) is moderated.

-Computer applications will focus on the use of OLS regression and the PROCESS macro for SPSS, SAS, and R. Participants in this online seminar will get a copy of PROCESS for R (in beta form) before it is released to the general public toward the end of 2020.
+Computer applications will focus on the use of OLS regression and the PROCESS macro for SPSS, SAS, and R. Participants in this online seminar will get a copy of PROCESS for R (in beta form) before it is released to the general public in early 2021.

 This seminar will feature all of the content included in the 2-day live version of this seminar.